NVIDIA/nvidia-container-runtime/README.md

 ## Docker Engine setup

+**Do not follow this section if you installed the `nvidia-docker2` package, it already registers the runtime.**

 To register the `nvidia` runtime, use the method below that is best suited to your environment.
 You might need to merge the new argument with your existing configuration.